betaseries/mailchimp-bundle/README.md

     api_key: YOURMAILCHIMPAPIKEY
     lists:
         list1:
+            # mc_language: 'fr'
             subscriber_providers: 'yourapp.provider1'
         list2:
             subscriber_providers: 'yourapp.provider2'
 ```

 Where `listX` is the name of your MailChimp lists, and `yourapp.providerX` is the key of your provider's service that will provide the subscribers that need to be synchronized in MailChimp.
+The key `mc_language` is optional and will set this language for all subscribers in this list, see [the list of accepted language codes](http://kb.mailchimp.com/lists/managing-subscribers/view-and-edit-subscriber-languages#code).

 ### Example of a provider